 Paperless Post is a company that delights millions of card and invitation receivers every year.
-I joined Paperless Post about 3 years ago in search of a Product company.
-Having worked in an agency for 2+ years, I was yearning to be a part of a company where I could see my designs come to life.
+I joined Paperless Post in search of a Product company after having worked in an agency previously.
+Here, I was part of many teams designing on platforms across the iOS apps for iPad and iPhone and the website.

 Requirements gathering - The design process starts with gaining good understanding of our users.
 To gather requirements, I talked to our in-house support team to understand the pain points on the existing host flow.
 I also consulted with the data team to understand where in the funnel we had most drop offs (hosts leaving the site).
 The data team also helped me look at what the most and least used different features on Paperless Post were.

 Competitive Analysis - After gathering requirements, I perform competitive analysis to make sure our features are comparable with other products in market.
 With the requirements gathering and competitive analysis, I end up with a core set of features that we want to support and build.

 User Flows - Next, I make a list of use cases for each feature and map out user flows for each of the use cases.
 User flows are detailed and include notes on functionality and edge case scenarios.
 I introduced the process of making user flows as part of every project at Paperless Post because it helps a great deal with understanding how a new feature impacts the rest of the user’s journey.